mezz/JustEnoughItems/README.md

 JustEnoughItems (JEI)
 ===============
-JustEnoughItems is an Item and Recipe viewing mod which only contains the basics.
+JustEnoughItems is an Item and Recipe viewing mod with a focus on stability, performance, and ease of use.

 This means:
  * not a coremod
  * no dependencies
+ * clean API for developers
  * nothing but items and recipes

 Download
 ===============
-JEI has versions built for Minecraft 1.8 and 1.8.8.
 [Grab the latest versions from curseforge.](http://minecraft.curseforge.com/projects/just-enough-items-jei/files)

 Developing Addons